-To add a vision workspace, select the vision already added from the vision list.

-When you click the Add vision workspace • button, the following workspace setting screen appears.
+- To add a vision workspace, select the vision already added from the vision list. - When you click the Add vision workspace button, the following workspace setting screen appears.

-- Name: Enter a name for the vision workspace.
-The input range is up to 15 characters, and no special characters are allowed.
-(Exclude '-' and ''.) - Vision Scan Coordinates: If the vision type is Embedded, the setting is necessary for moving the robot arm to the scanning location. - Press the Move button to move the robot arm to desired location and view it there. - Press the Set Point button to launch the manual control screen.
+- Scan Coordinates: If the vision type is Embedded, the setting is necessary for moving the robot arm to the scanning location. - Press the Move button to move the robot arm to desired location and view it there. - Press the Set Point button to launch the manual control screen.
 For more details about the manual control screen, refer to 5.3 Manual Move Screen. - Rotation Offset: If the vision type is Stand Alone, you can set the angle between the robot's location and the scanning location, so that the rotational angle for an object necessary for a gripper to hold it.
 Press the Set Offset button to automatically set the rotation offset.
-For more details, refer to the next page.
+For more details, refer to the next page. - Rotation Direction Setting: Sets the rotation direction of the object recognized by the vision.